-- a.
-Recommendation may be made for the student to be placed in a drug rehabilitation or counseling program.
-The length of stay shall be determined by the professional staff of the rehabilitation or counseling center. - b.
-Camdenton R-III Schools will provide educational materials to the staff of the rehabilitation center or provide education through homebound study.
+- Recommendation may be made for the student to be placed in a drug rehabilitation or counseling a. program.
+The length of stay shall be determined by the professional staff of the rehabilitation or counseling center. - Camdenton R-III Schools will provide educational materials to the staff of the rehabilitation b. center or provide education through homebound study.
 Only those subjects which are part of core curriculum will be included.
-Subjects requiring special equipment such as Band and Industrial Arts will not be included. - c.
-Upon completion of the rehabilitation program, the student may be assigned to the Camdenton R-III School District's In-School Suspension (ISS) Center/alternate suspension program (ASP) for the remainder of the suspension.
-Education will be continued by a certified teacher assigned to the ISS Center. - d.
-The student shall attend counseling sessions as recommended by the rehabilitation or counseling center. - e.
-Upon return to school, the student may be placed in the ISS Center until he or she can provide a test result from an approved evaluation agency indicating that the student's body is clear of all prohibited substances. - Subsequent Offense: 1-180 days out-of-school suspension/alternate suspension program (ASP); expulsion. - Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+Subjects requiring special equipment such as Band and Industrial Arts will not be included. - Upon completion of the rehabilitation program, the student may be assigned to the Camdenton c.
+R-III School District's Supervised Suspension program (SSP) for the remainder of the suspension.
+Education will be continued by a certified teacher to the SSP Center. - The student shall attend counseling sessions as recommended by the rehabilitation or counseling d. center. - Upon return to school, the student may be placed in the SSP Center until he or she can provide a e. test result from an approved evaluation agency indicating that the student's body is clear of all prohibited substances.